shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 	to generate read depth based histograms highlighting regions of detected compressions [ See Running GCDP for details ]

 ## Running GCDP

+	Make sure to use same prefix throughout the entire pipeline.
+(See Example for details).
+Its a good practice to use the following command on shell scripts to clean files from un-necessary characters before running.

+	$ dos2unix *.sh
+	$ dos2unix *.r

 	GCDP runs in 2 steps.
 User can skip step (i) if pre-mapped depth file is already present.
 Run chromosome_splitter.sh in this case ( See below).

-	Step (i): For running in cmd line, from DEPTH/ and use the following command : sh depth_maker.sh /path/to/reference_genome.fasta /path/to/pair_end_read_1.fastq /path/to/pair_end_read_2.fastq chromosome_list.txt prefix
+	Step (i): For running in cmd line, from DEPTH/ and use the following command :
-	Make sure to use same prefix throughout the entire pipeline.
-(See Example for running in batch mode)
+	$ sh depth_maker.sh /path/to/reference_genome.fasta /path/to/pair_end_read_1.fastq /path/to/pair_end_read_2.fastq chromosome_list.txt prefix

 		User with pre-mapped depth file will require to do the following:
 		1. Rename the depth file into prefix_GCDP.depth
 		2. Run chromosome_splitter.sh using following command:
-	sh chromosome_splitter.sh	chromosome_list.txt 	 prefix_GCDP.depth
+		$ sh chromosome_splitter.sh chromosome_list.txt prefix_GCDP.depth

-	Step (ii): From GCDP/ use the following command:

-	sh gcdp.sh parameter.file
+	Step (ii): or running in cmd line, from GCDP/ use the following command: sh gcdp.sh parameter.file

+        For generating histogram using the resulting compression_final.gff file, use the following command:

+	$ sh histogram.sh depth_file_loc chromosome_list  cnv compression.gff prefix
+	##  cnv can be located in output file named prefix_single_genes_read_covg_stat.txt (See Output for details)

 ##  Output files